Yoga Breathing Exercise Kapalbhati Benefits and its Dangers

 attack is ongoing, or if pain or dizziness is experienced.
 Quick

 exhalation should be comfortable to oneself, i.e. quick exhalation shouldn’t be

 too forceful as suggested by many Indian yoga instructors/gurus.

 one should first explain his/her health condition to their yoga instructor

 before beginning any yoga exercise.

-teacher and participant are often very dangerous and may bring more harm to practitioner rather than benefits.
+Teachers and participants are often very dangerous and may bring more harm to the practitioner rather than benefits.